alessandroraffa/alessandroraffa/README.md

 ### Quick Facts About Me

-**📍 Location:** Hailing from the beautiful Palermo, Sicily, my career spans several Italian cities and includes international escapades.
+**📍 Location:** Hailing from the beautiful Palermo, Sicily, my career spans several Italian cities and includes international escapades in Europe, USA, North Africa and the Middle East.

-**💼 Career:** From crafting static HTML pages in 2001 to my current role as CIO at Infobiotech, I've navigated various roles and challenges in the software and technology sectors.
+**💼 Career:** From crafting static HTML pages in 2001 to my current role as Software CTO at Infobiotech, I've navigated various roles and challenges in the software and technology sectors.

 **👨‍👩‍👧 Family:** Striving to be a good husband and father, I find daily learning and growth in my family experiences.

-**🎵 Interests:** My passions include music, biking, playing acoustic guitar, kayaking, cooking, travel, science, astronomy and technology.
+**🎵 Interests:** My passions include music, biking, playing acoustic guitar, kayaking, cooking, travel, science, astronomy and pf course technology and coding.

 **📚 Reading and Watching:** As a reader and documentary enthusiast, I'm particularly drawn to narratives about technology and suspense.